galaxyproject/training-material/ChIP-Seq/tutorials/TAL1_binding_site_identification.md

   **INSERT SCREENSHOT HERE OF FASTQC OUTPUT ON SAME DATASET AFTER TRIMMING**

 **HINT**: If your FASTQ files cannot be selected, check whether their format is FASTQ with Sanger-scaled quality values (*fastqsanger*).
-If you didn't set this datatype when importing the data, you can edit the data type by clicking on the 'pencil' symbol.
+If you didn't set this datatype when importing the data, you can edit the data type by clicking on the pencil symbol.

 <a name="step3"/></a>
 ### Step 3: Aligning reads to a reference genome